sustainet-guardian/aletheia-probe/AICodingAgent.md

 **Project:** Aletheia-Probe - Journal Assessment Tool **Purpose:** Explicit instructions for AI coding assistants

+**Note:** This project actively encourages the use of AI coding agents in development.
+Your contributions are valued as tools to aid problem-solving, code generation, review, and learning.

 ---

 ## 1. Before Making ANY Changes (MANDATORY)